 For years Goldman Sachs visited elite schools like Harvard and Yale to interview promising undergraduates in person.
-Last year, the financial behemoth changed it’s recruiting methodology dramatically.
+In 2016, the financial behemoth changed it’s recruiting methodology dramatically.
 Rather than offering campus visits, the company is opting to use a prerecorded-video platform called HireVue paired with new electronic screening tools for resumes.

 Goldman Sachs is far from the first company to embrace video interviewing.
 As businesses strive to cast a wider net to score top talent, virtual interviews are becoming commonplace.
 However, many job hunters still struggle with video-phobia.

 There are two types of video interviews that job hunters may encounter.
 The first are video interviews that record your answers to predetermined questions without another person interacting with you.
 The second is when you video conference with another person and talk face-to-face in a virtual environment.